Automixer: History

 In February 2011, Dugan announced an automixer card to plug in the accessory slot of a Yamaha digital mixing console such as the LS-9, M7CL or PM-5D.
 This card, the Dugan-MY16, can mix 16 channels of microphone inputs at 44.1–48 kHz or 8 channels at 88.2–96 kHz sampling rates.
-Channels to be automixed are assigned in the mixer's graphic user interface, and can then be controlled by a common web browser interface affecting only the Dugan-MY16 card, allowing remote control with an iPad, touchscreen computer or laptop over wireless network.
+Channels to be automixed are assigned in the mixer's graphic user interface, and can then be controlled by a common web browser interface, affecting only the Dugan-MY16 card, allowing remote control with an iPad, touchscreen computer or laptop over a wireless network.